Recurring PSP API guide

 PSPs currently have access to unscheduled charges.
 You are responsible for creating charges according to the terms of each agreement.

-PSP merchant charge flow (batch charges)
+PSP merchant charge flow (v4 batch)

 Steps: